-EXER 410 - Seminar/Certification (2.0 CH) This course will prepare students for the National Strength and Conditioning Certification (NSCA) exam and address major issues and topics associated with exercise science.
-There will be attention given to the professional development, employment strategies and graduate opportunities.
+EXER 410 - Exercise Science Senior Seminar (2.0 CH) This capstone course will address major topics, current trends, theories, and research associated with exercise science.
+Attention will be given to professional development, employment strategies, graduate opportunities, and preparation for professional certification exams.
+Offered each spring.
+(P: senior standing or permission of instructor)

 EXER 490 - Independent Study (3.0 CH) An opportunity to conduct supervised research in Exercise Science.
 Senior standing and permission of the department chair and a faculty sponsor are required.
+Offered each fall.

 EXER 495 - Internship (3.0 CH) The internship is for senior Exercise Science majors to earn credits for field experience in cooperating health care facilities, health clubs, or athletic teams.
 The student is required to submit a written internship request and receive approval from their advisor before formal application to the student can initiate cooperating agency.
-The student will be required to an on-site supervisor and that supervisor will be required to complete a survey for grade purposes.
+The student will be required to have an on-site supervisor and that supervisor will be required to complete a survey for grade purposes.
 The student will also be graded on a written report submitted to their advisor at the completion of the internship.
-Students majoring in Exercise Science must earn at least three credits (150 clock hours) for this course.
+Students majoring in Exercise Science must earn at least three credits (120 clock hours) for this course.
+Advisor approval required.